 Guidelines for Review of Related Person Transactions

-As adopted by the Board of Directors on
+As amended by the Board of Directors on

 Background Item 404(a) of SEC Regulation S-K requires disclosure in ExxonMobil's proxy statement and other filings of information regarding transactions in which ExxonMobil or its subsidiaries is a participant if (i) the amount involved exceeds $120,000 and (ii) any ExxonMobil related person had or will have a direct or indirect material interest.
 Item 404(b) requires disclosure of ExxonMobil's policies and procedures for review, approval, or ratification of those transactions.
-To assist ExxonMobil in compliance with the requirements of Item 404, the Board Affairs Committee has approved these guidelines for the collection and review of information regarding potential related person transactions.
+To assist ExxonMobil in compliance with the requirements of Item 404, the Nominating and Governance Committee has approved these guidelines for the collection and review of information regarding potential related person transactions and consideration of such transactions for approval or ratification as appropriate1.

 Definitions Terms defined in Item 404(a), including the definitions of "transaction," "related person," and "immediate family member," shall have the same meanings for purposes of these guidelines.
 "ExxonMobil" as used herein means Exxon Mobil Corporation and its affiliates.